jmichel7/MatInt.jl/README.md

 `baseInt(m::Matrix{<:Integer})`

-returns a matrix whose rows forms a basis of the integral row space of `m`, i.e. of the set of integral linear combinations of the rows of `m`.
+returns  a matrix in  Hermite normal form  whose rows forms  a basis of the integral  row space of `m`, i.e. of the set of integral linear combinations of the rows of `m`.

 ```julia-repl
 julia> m=[1 2 7;4 5 6;10 11 19]